datastaxdevs/workshop-nosqlbench/README.md

 down to the actual values used in the `INSERT`s and `DELETE`s?
-Indeed an important goal for any benchmark is its _reproducibility_: here, among other consequences, this means that the operations (their sequence and contents alike) should be completely determined with no trace of actual randomness.
+Indeed an important goal for any benchmark is its _reproducibility_: here, among other consequences, this means that the operations (their progression and contents alike) should be completely determined with no trace of actual randomness.

-You can also peek in the `logs` directory now: it is created automatically and populated with some information from the benchmark at each execution of `nb`.
+You can also peek at the `logs` directory now: it is created automatically and populated with some information from the benchmark at each execution of `nb`.